Nikola Vujadinović

-Nikola Vujadinović (Никола Вујадиновић; born 31 July 1986) is a Montenegrin footballer who plays as a central defender for Serbian club Čukarički.
+Nikola Vujadinović (Никола Вујадиновић; born 31 July 1986) is a retired professional footballer who played as a central defender.

-Vujadinović also holds a Serbian and Bulgarian passport (and consequently EU citizenship) due to his grandfather being a Bulgarian.
-On international level, Vujadinović opted to play for Montenegrin national team.
+Born in Serbia, Vujadinović represented the Montenegro national under-21 team.
+He also holds Bulgarian citizenship (and consequently EU citizenship) due to his grandfather being a Bulgarian.

 Club career

 Vujadinović started his career at Red Star Belgrade.
 He later played for FK Rad, FK Zeta, and FK Radnički Pirot.

-In May 2007, Vujadinović moved to CSKA Sofia on a free transfer, agreeing a three-year contract with the Bulgarian Premier League side.
+In May 2007, Vujadinović moved to CSKA Sofia on a free transfer, agreeing to a three-year contract with the Bulgarian Premier League side.
 He appeared in 24 matches for the club, scoring once.

 In August 2008, Udinese announced that they had secured the services of Vujadinović for a reported €1 million.
-He agreed a five-year contract with the Serie A club.
+He agreed to a five-year contract with the Serie A club.

 In September 2009, Vujadinović was loaned by Udinese to Unirea Alba Iulia of Romania.
 For the 2010–11 season, he was loaned to Scottish Premier League club Aberdeen.
 Mainly a replacement for Richard Foster, he had their initial application for a work permit rejected, which was later granted after an appeal.